METALS-Copper slips for third day as Fed rate hike looms

 But Patterson said that copper market fundamentals were “looking quite constructive” as demand from top consumer China was robust and inventories of the metal continued to fall this year.

-DOLLAR: The dollar gained against a basket of its peers before an expected Federal Reserve interest rate hike priced in by investors, who are still on edge about a trade row between the United States and China.
+DOLLAR: The dollar gained 0.2 percent against a basket of its peers before an expected Federal Reserve interest rate hike priced in by investors, who are still on edge about a trade row between the United States and China.

-TRADE CONCERNS: Denting demand for risky assets, such as metals, are persistent concerns over the negative impact of tit-for-tat trade tariffs between China and the United States.
+TRADE CONCERNS: Persistent concerns over tit-for-tat trade tariffs between China and the United States are denting demand for risky assets, such as metals.

 CHINA PREMIUMS: Premiums for metal on the physical market in China are at $117.50 a tonne, up nearly 40 percent since August.
 CU-BMPBW-SHMET